Hardback

 More Information

-Expert contributing authors outline how the Anthropocene has triggered the reshaping of academic disciplines, the replacement of conventional categories, the emergence of novel ideas and the integration of non-Western approaches into research.
+Expert contributing authors outline how the Anthropocene has triggered the reshaping of academic disciplines, the replacement of conventional categories, the emergence of novel ideas and the engagement with non-Western approaches.
 They interrogate and question the concept and diagnosis of the Anthropocene, critically evaluating its impact and presenting a range of different viewpoints on its role in socio-political analysis.
-The Handbook looks to the future of the field and identifies challenging new research questions and topics.
+The Handbook considers the future of the field and identifies challenging new research questions and topics.
 Ultimately, it examines how environmental political theory can provide hope and resources for political change in the face of a growing ecological crisis.

 Presenting cutting-edge analyses, the Handbook of Environmental Political Theory in the Anthropocene is an essential resource for students and scholars of political science, sociology, environmental ethics, public policy and philosophy.